Talking with Your Doctor: A Guide for Older People

-For example, if the specialist says that you have a medical condition that you aren't familiar with, you may want to say something like: "I don't know very much about that condition.
-Could you explain what it is and how it might affect me?" or "I've heard that is a painful problem.
-What can be done to prevent or manage the pain?"
+For example, if the specialist says you have a medical condition that you aren’t familiar with, you may want to say something like: “I don’t know much about that condition.
+Could you explain what it is and how it might affect me?” or “I’ve heard that is a painful problem.
+What can be done to prevent or manage the pain?”

 You also may ask for written materials to read, or you can call your primary doctor to clarify anything you haven’t understood.

-Ask the specialist to send information about any further diagnosis or treatment to your primary doctor.
+Ask the specialist to send information about any diagnosis or treatment to your primary doctor.
 This allows your primary doctor to keep track of your medical care.
 You also should let your primary doctor know at your next visit how well any treatments or medications the specialist recommended are working.

 Questions to ask your specialist: